goshiphq/goship-cms/content/blog/what-is-freight-shipping.md

 ---
 title: What is Freight Shipping?
+All You Need To Know
 intro: Freight shipping is the process of transporting goods, commodities, and cargo by land, sea, or air.
 The most common freight shipping modes are: full truckload (FTL), less than truckload (LTL), international marine shipping, and